xlsnoopy/Hawkes-Point-Process_Drug_OD/README.md

 First tested on synthetic data.
 Simulated dataset using four different settings of parameters.
 Fused, sampled and labelled, using the labelled points to estimate unlabelled ones.
 Parameters are well recovered, and unlabelled points are decently well assigned.

-Then tested on real data: opioid drug overdose cases.
+Then tested on real data: opioid drug overdose cases (not disclosed).

-This work is published

 # Cite the work
 The work has been published [here](https://www.imstat.org/publications/aoas/aoas_15_1/aoas_15_1.pdf#page=15).
 If you find this helpful, please consider citing: